 The fftbench keyword applies only to PPPM.
-It is on by default.
-If this option is turned off, LAMMPS will not take the time at the end of a run to give FFT benchmark timings, and will finish a few seconds faster than it would if this option were on.
+It is off by default.
+If this option is turned on, LAMMPS will perform a short FFT benchmark computation and report its timings, and will thus finish a some seconds later than it would if this option were off.

 The collective keyword applies only to PPPM.
 It is set to no by default, except on IBM BlueGene machines.
 If this option is set to yes, LAMMPS will use MPI collective operations to remap data for 3d-FFT operations instead of the default point-to-point communication.
 This is faster on IBM BlueGene machines, and may also be faster on other machines if they have an efficient implementation of MPI collective operations and adequate hardware.

 The diff keyword specifies the differentiation scheme used by the PPPM method to compute forces on particles given electrostatic potentials on the PPPM mesh.
 The ik approach is the default for PPPM and is the original formulation used in (Hockney).
 It performs differentiation in Kspace, and uses 3 FFTs to transfer each component of the computed fields back to real space for total of 4 FFTs per timestep.